June911/twitter_giveway_bot/README.md

 ## Giveaway bot on Twitter with Twitter API V2

 setup steps:
-1. create developer account at https://developer.twitter.com/en (I'm using the API V2 here, coz V1 is not accessible)
+1. create developer account at https://developer.twitter.com/en (I'm using the API V2 here, because V1 is not accessible)
 2. go to the developer portal, then go to the User authentication settings, then make OAuth 1.0a on and click it "Read and write", put CallbakcURL "https://127.0.0.1" (local host, we don't use that, so doesn't matter)
 3. go back to the developer portal, click the "Keys and tokens", generate "Access Token and Serect"
 4. create a .env file, put your API_KEY, API_KEY_SECRET, ACCESS_TOKEN and ACCESS_TOKEN_SECRET